AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 Drivers Browsers Processes Cleanup
 ------------
-By default BELLATRIX includes internal module for handling residual browsers and drivers that for some reason wasn't closed or killed.
+By default BELLATRIX includes internal module for handling residual browsers and drivers that for some reason weren't closed or killed.
 You can call the service to handle other processes too.
 Just call the static class **ProcessCleanupService**.
-It is a bit tricky to handle such processes when the parallel execution is enabled.
+It is a bit tricky to handle such processes when parallel execution is enabled.
 We use a different logic in this case.
 You need to let BELLATRIX know if you will execute the tests in parallel.
 You need to set the isParallelExecutionEnabled to true in the testFrameworkSettings.json configuration file.
 ```
 "processCleanupSettings": {
   "isParallelExecutionEnabled": "false"